 Start the term on the right foot

-- Set yourself up for success by ordering textbooks in advance, printing the course calendar, and reading the syllabus.
+- Set yourself up for success by printing the course calendar and reading the syllabus.
 It also helps to review each course's "Home" section in Canvas from top to bottom.

 - During preview week, compile all readings and due dates into one chart for the semester.
 Not only can the visual representation help pace out the workload, but this familiarizes you with the expectations of each course in its entirety.